Pre-Conference Activities on Thursday, October 11

 1:30 – 5:30 pm at Antioch University Seattle

 Workshop on Community Weaving: Action planning session to better outcomes

 Community Weaving (CW) is a social architecture that syncs existing programs and initiatives to create an interdependent functioning whole community system.
 All attendees of this morning workshop will be networked together and introduced to Community Weaving tools, techniques and new cutting-edge technology that is free to use.
 All participants will design a customized strategy to integrate Community Weaving into current efforts to improve efficacy and outcomes of their programs and initiatives.
-Learn more here or register now for this free session.

 9:30 am to noon (includes continental breakfast) at Antioch University, 2326 6th Ave, Room 200, Seattle, WA 98121